5 Reasons You Need to Grow Your Email List Organically

 6. Maintain the List Clean and Active.

-List management practices that you should perform on a regular basis include:
+List management best practices that you should perform on a regular basis include:

 As a rule, email service providers automatically process bounce, unsubscribes and complaints for you.
 But if you are using a self-hosted email solution like EasyMail7, you have to set it up yourself so that it handles those messages for you, or outsource this work to a 3rd party service.